Contact Us

 Steps:

-• Turn on your heat press.
-Most heat presses will have a switch near the back that you will have to turn on.
-When you turn that switch on, the display screen will light up.
+• Turn on your heat press (most heat presses will have a switch near the back).
+When you turn on the switch, the display screen should light up.

-• Once your press is on, adjust the temperature and time to what you need.
-With our WALAPresses, you hit the “set” button once to adjust temp, then press the arrows to raise or lower it.
-Then, you press the set button again to adjust the time, using the arrows to increase or decrease seconds.
+• Once your press is on, adjust the temperature and time (with our WALAPresses, you hit the “set” button once to adjust temperature, then use the arrows to raise or lower it.
+You press the set button again to adjust the time, using the arrows to increase or decrease seconds).
 For Siser Easyweed, we set our WALAPress to 305 F for 15 seconds.

-• After you have your time and temperature set correctly, most garments suggest a pre-press to remove wrinkles and moisture.
-When you do that, it is a great time to adjust your pressure.
-Most heat presses, like our WALAPresses, will have a knob on top of the upper platen to adjust pressure.
-Simply turn the knob right to increase pressure, and left to decrease pressure.
+• After you've got the time and temperature set correctly, it's time for a pre-press.
+Most garments suggest a pre-press to remove wrinkles and moisture.
+While we do that, it's a great time to adjust the pressure of your heat press.
+Most heat presses (like our WALAPresses) will have a knob on top of the upper platen to adjust pressure.
+Simply turn the knob right to increase pressure and left to decrease pressure.
 For Siser Easyweed, medium pressure is recommended.
 Line up your shirt on the lower platen, and press the shirt.

-• After you have peeled your final layer, Voila!
-The shirt is done!
-Wait 24 hours before wearing or washing, and wash the garment inside out.
-For this design, we did Siser Easyweed Yellow as the first layer, Siser Easyweed Stretch Frosty Mint for the second layer, Siser Easyweed Electric Frosted Blueberry as the third layer, and Siser Metal Silver Blue for the fourth and final layer.
+For this design, we did Siser Easyweed Yellow as the base layer, Siser Easyweed Stretch Frosty Mint for the second layer, Siser Easyweed Electric Frosted Blueberry as the third layer, and Siser Metal Silver Blue for the fourth and final layer.
 The first three layers were pressed for 1 second.
 The final layer of Siser Metal was pressed for the full time of 10 seconds.

 For more information about getting started with HTV, check out our blog Getting Started with Heat Transfer Vinyl.